-The following assessment procedure for determining if a child is capable of carrying the work of kindergarten is approved and shall be made available to interested persons:
+The following assessment procedure for determining if a child is capable of carrying the work of kindergarten is approve and shall be made available to interested persons:

 Early kindergarten enrollment exceptions may be made for younger children who are intellectually advanced.
-At a minimum, eligibility for the admission shall be based upon an analysis of the child's: (1) mental ability, (2) emotional/social development, (3) pre academic skills, and (4) fine motor skills.
+At a minimum, eligibility for the admission shall be based upon an analysis of the child's: (1) intellectual ability, (2) social/emotional development, and (3)visual-motor processing.